 Orbital tumors can be benign or malignant and arise primarily within the orbit or secondarily from an adjacent source, such as the eyelid, paranasal sinus, or intracranial compartment.

 Some orbital tumors usually cause proptosis and displacement of the globe in a direction opposite the tumor.
 Pain, diplopia, and vision loss may also be present.
-Diagnosis, in most cases, is based on the history, examination, and neuroimaging (CT, MRI, or both).
+The diagnosis is suspected based on the history, examination, and neuroimaging (CT, MRI, or both), but confirmation often ultimately requires a biopsy.
 Causes and treatment vary by age group.

 Benign pediatric tumors are most commonly dermoid tumors and vascular lesions such as capillary hemangioma and lymphangioma.
 Treatment of dermoid tumors is excision.
 Capillary hemangiomas tend to spontaneously involute and therefore usually do not need any treatment; however, especially when located on the upper eyelid, they may affect vision and require treatment with intralesional injection of corticosteroids or, in exceptional cases, surgical debulking.
 In recent cases, involution has followed therapy with systemic beta blockers.